 - Future pain and suffering – $2,000,000

-With their client’s admitted fault, the Colman strategy was to limit the economic damages.
-After the close of evidence at arbitration, Doug submitted a brief to the arbitrator, drafted the night before, citing California law that limits recovered costs to only reasonable charges and what’s medically necessary.
+With their client’s admitted fault, the Colman Law Group (CLG) strategy was to limit the economic damages.
+After the close of evidence at arbitration, the firm submitted a brief to the arbitrator, drafted the night before, citing California law that limits recovered costs to only reasonable charges and what’s medically necessary.

 No claim for lost earnings

-Doug was surprised and pleased that the plaintiff did not request damages for lost earnings, especially considering she was highly paid.
-But he used the absence of this claim to the defense’s further advantage.
-He argued that her injury was not life changing, since the actress maintained her work schedule and met her requirements at all times.
+The CLG team was surprised and pleased that the plaintiff did not request damages for lost earnings, especially considering she was highly paid.
+But the absence of this claim was to the defense’s further advantage, arguing that her injury was not life changing, since the actress maintained her work schedule and met her requirements at all times.

 The plaintiff did claim extensive disabilities, from being unable to chop food, cook, or do dishes to lacking the hand strength and flexibility to throw a ball with her kids, go bowling, type, or text.